PanicStation.org

 Scope note

-This covers first steps to stabilise and reduce risk while you’re abroad.
-If misuse appears, you may need more specific help from your bank, the credit bureaus, and official identity theft reporting tools.
+These are first steps only to reduce risk while you are abroad.
+If misuse appears, later decisions may need help from your bank, the credit bureaus, the State Department, the nearest U.S. embassy or consulate, or another qualified specialist.

 Important note